Error Guessing is a Software Testing technique on guessing the error which can prevail in the code.

 - Invalid parameters

-The achievement rate of this technique does mainly depend upon the ability of testers.
+The achievement rate of this technique does mainly depends upon the ability of testers.

-- The main purpose of this technique is to make an educated guess about possible bugs in the areas where formal testing would not work.
+- The main purpose of this technique is to make a guess about possible bugs in the areas where formal testing would not work.

 - It should obtain an all-inclusive set of testing without any skipped areas, and without creating redundant tests.

-- This technique compensates for the characteristic incompleteness of boundary value analysis and equivalence portioning techniques.
+- This technique compensates for the characteristic incompleteness of Boundary Value Analysis and Equivalence Partitioning techniques.